-Despite my work experience, I had the feeling to start working with 0 and was suddenly faced with self-doubt and fears.
-As an alternative I decided to do a further education and got a consultation appointment with a further education provider in Mülheim.
-That was in 1.
-January 2009.
+Despite my professional experience, I had the feeling of starting from 0 and was suddenly confronted with self-doubt and fears.
+As Alternatives I thought, one Further Training to make and got a consultation appointment with a training provider in Mülheim.
+That was January 1st, 2009.

 Get out of the motivation hole

-The interview was a benefit for me, because in addition to the training proposal, the consultant built me up and gave me new impulses: “Go out, visit events that interest you and go to job fairs.
-Also use the new media like Xing.
-As a social scientist it is much more important to build networks! ”
+The Conversation was a gain for me, because beyond the further training proposal, he built me Adviser and gave me new impulses: “Go out, attend events that interest you and go to job fairs.
+You can also use the new media such as Xing.
+As a social scientist, building networks is even more important!”

 These tips were not particularly new to me, but the conversation pulled me out of my motivation hole.
-Nothing came of the training, but I took the advice of the nice consultant and started.
-I took on the role of job seeker at Xing (which was not easy for me), got specialist literature that helped me to optimize my profile and started to use Xing with all its functions.
+From the Further Training nothing came of it, but I took the nice advisor's tips to heart and got started.
+I took on the role of a job seeker at Xing (which wasn't easy for me), got hold of specialist literature that helped me to optimize my profile and started Xing with all of his Features to use.

 What to do to find a job?

-Among other things, I applied to the Uni Duisburg-Essen-Alumni-Group and was informed about the Career Day for humanities and social scientists, for which I registered directly.
-There I met a colleague of Scholz and Friends, who previously lectured on career opportunities in the advertising industry.
+Among other things, I registered with the University of Duisburg-Essen alumni group and was informed there about the career day for humanities and social scientists, for which I registered directly.
+I learned one there Employees of the company Scholz and Friends, who previously had one lecture about career opportunities in the advertising industry.

-I asked him openly whether his company is looking for personnel.
-He told me that they do not have open vacancies, but in perspective they need people who are familiar with the topic of recruiting staff on the Web 2.0.
+I openly asked him if his company HR seeks.
+He replied that they had no open vacancies, but that they would need people who are familiar with the subject of personnel recruitment in Web 2.0.